JaSt17/raaven_Pipeline/README.md

 ## Data Visualisation

 All necessary code for data visualization and analysis is located in the `Plotting_Scripts/` directory.
-This directory includes standalone scripts for generating specific plots, as well as Jupyter notebooks that provide a step-by-step approach to reproducing the visualizations.
+This directory includes standalone scripts for generating plots, as well as Jupyter notebooks that provide a step-by-step approach to reproducing the visualizations.

 ## License